-During the first six months of the 2021/22 financial year, Devon Audit Partnership was made aware of 30 irregularities across the Council.
+During the first nine months of the 2021/22 financial year Devon Audit Partnership was made aware of 30 irregularities across the Council.
 Analysis of the types of investigation and the number undertaken is shown in the following table.

-Fraud / Irregularity Fraud / Irregularity Summary Case Number Summary Details classification of cases Theft / Loss of Three The three cases relate to lost or stolen mobile phones.
-IT equipment Irregularity One Notified by Adult Services of a woman convicted of Fraud by DWP - Identify if family has Direct Payments - This has been Advice passed to the Fraud Team and the investigation is currently underway.
-Poor Twelve Nine cases relate to Adult social Care including a potential security incident whereby addresses information for adoptive Procedures parents appeared on the closed Children's Services Eclipse record for a child; an issue with Direct payments, provider invoicing client when should have been invoicing DCC directly; and two cases of concern that racial bullying was not considered when processing request for a bus pass for children to travel to school.
-Financial Two Disabled Children's Service informed unusual payments being made on the Prepaid Financial Services cards.
-Irregularities SEN funding for children not being used for the individuals intended.
-Employee One Audit acted as a facilitator to request Carefirst Access Record in relation to a Security Incident that Information Governance Conduct Team is investigating.
-Blue Badge Eleven Customer Services record instances where Blue Badge have been misused, these are passed to DAP and recorded.
-Misuse T. ((- 41 and which we alter the course forms of investigation (A half Health and O sigh Cours), there are letter the course it do not be in the
+Fraud / Irregularity Summary Case Number Summary Details classification of cases Theft / Loss of IT equipment Three The three cases relate to lost or stolen mobile phones.
+Irregularity Advice One Notified by Adult Services of a woman convicted of Fraud by DWP - Identify if family has Direct Payments - This has been passed to the Fraud Team and the investigation is currently underway.
+Poor Procedures Twelve These cases mainly referred to recording of data and incorrect invoicing by a provider of DCC.
+Financial Irregularities Two Disabled Children's Service informed unusual payments being made on the Prepaid Financial Services cards.
+SEN funding for children not being used for the individuals intended.
+Employee Conduct One Audit acted as a facilitator to request Carefirst Access Record in relation to a Security Incident that Information Governance Team is investigating.
+Blue Badge Misuse Eleven Customer Services record instances where Blue Badge have been misused, these are passed to DAP and recorded.